March is a journal of art & strategy.

 These stories of friendship are fragments of the affective and intellectual network in which the School of Improper Education has taken part.
 We also learn from folks who are active in the Arts Schoolaboratory network17 and Another Roadmap School,18 to name a few.
 All of this is to say that these networks consist of many people with diverse trajectories of collective study, and there are so many educational tools out there beyond this present publication.
 Locating our practice within this wider network and friendship of alternative schools, we hope to make clear that there is definitely more to learn and more to common from the different possibilities of collective studying.

-Tools for Radical Study is available as a free digital PDF (8.6mb) and for purchase from The Luminary in the US and Motto Books in the EU and Internationally.
+Tools for Radical Study is available as a free digital PDF (11.8mb) and for purchase from The Luminary in the US, Press Works in India, Good Press in the UK, and Motto Books in the EU and Internationally.

 Footnotes